AdaiasMagdiel/questionados/README.md

 ### Prerequisites

 To run the game, you only need a web browser.
+To play online, visit (Questionados - Online Version)[https://questionados.adaiasmagdiel.com].
 To develop the game, ensure you have Tailwind CSS installed.

 ### Running the Game